 At present I rarely show my dogs.
 Ch Ausbed Blythe Spirit (AI) has retired from the show ring.
 Spirit is from frozen semen from Granitor kennels in the UK.
 Ch Ausbed Born In Boots (AI), Bootsie is from frozen semen from Bisbee kennels in the UK.
 I would like to thank Dorothy from Bisbee and John from Granitor for their willingness to go to the trouble of having the semen collected and sent to Australia.
 The pups from both litters have made all their effort worth while.

 Ausbed Sophisticated Lady (Sophie) is not bothered by anything.
 She is from Poppy's litter with Spencer.
 Thanks Cathy, I couldn't have asked for better pups.

-Ch Ausbed Affair to Remember (Mem) occasionally enters the ring.
+Ch Ausbed Affair to Remember (Mem) occasionally enters the ring as a veteran.
 She is the result of a mating between Ch Tolpedn Romance (Imp UK) and Ch Wurroit Lucila Miss.

 Ausbed a la Mode (Poppy) decided she doesn't like the show ring but did present me with a lovely litter of pups, the sire is Ch Stenmor Royal Gadabout (Spencer).
 Poppy herself is the result of a mating between Ch Ausbed Born in Boots and Ch Ausbed Blythe Spirit.